When Criminal Forensics Is Essential To An Effective Defense

-The criminal law specialists at Ball & Hase have vast experience with cases that are heavily dependent on forensics.
+Criminal law specialist Wes Ball has vast experience with cases that are heavily dependent on forensics.
 DNA evidence is now widely used.
 DNA evidence should not be accepted at face value.
 A skilled defense attorney must have an understanding of the science of DNA and the statistical analysis of any reported results.
 Recently, the FBI notified crime labs across the country that it has discovered errors in data used by forensic scientists in thousands of cases to calculate the chances that DNA found at a crime scene matches a particular person.

-The criminal defense lawyers at Ball & Hase also have extensive knowledge concerning cellphone forensics.
+Criminal defense lawyer Wes Ball also has extensive knowledge concerning cellphone forensics.
 Without a good technical understanding of issues such as cell tower information and what it means about location, the results in court can be disastrous.

-Knowledgeable Defense Lawyers At Ball & Hase Are Well-Versed In Lab Reports And Other Aspects Of Commonly Used Forensic Evidence
+Knowledgeable Defense Lawyer Wes Ball Law Is Well-Versed In Lab Reports And Other Aspects Of Commonly Used Forensic Evidence

-At Ball & Hase, we are proud to say we have this level of knowledge about avenues of evidence such as automobile black boxes and blood test reports.
-Without the knowledge that we have, we would have to take other people's interpretations at face value.
-Instead, we are able to keep a critical eye out when reviewing toxicology reports or ballistic measurements.
-We know when to push back and ask for second opinions or repeat lab tests.
-We consult with experts in the particular forensic field to secure the best defenses.
+Wes Ball is proud to say he has this level of knowledge about avenues of evidence such as automobile black boxes (Event data recorders) and blood test reports.
+With this knowledge he does not take the Government’s opinions at face value.
+Instead, he is able to keep a critical eye out when reviewing toxicology reports or ballistic measurements.
+He knows when to push back and ask for second opinions or repeat lab tests.
+Wes will research forensic issues in professional and scientific journals.
+He consults with experts in the particular forensic field to secure the best defenses.

 What kinds of evidence will be pivotal in your criminal matter?
-Contact us at are Arlington, Texas, location by calling 817-412-7449, or send an email to let us know of your concerns.
+Contact Wes Ball at his Arlington, Texas, location by calling 817-860-5000.
+You can also send an email to let us know of your concerns.
 We will gladly explain what we can do for you after you have been charged with a crime.